Diomedes Díaz: Juancho Rois (1988-1994)

 At this time, Diomedes paid $45 million COP (In 1993, one dollar had an average value of 786.54 COP) to a dentist to have a diamond embedded in one of his posterior teeth.
-The diamond was 4.61 mm by 2.70 mm, 0.39 carats in weight, was imported from India to Colombia for and it cost 20 million pesos, a diamond that would become one of Diomedes' most distinctive characteristics.
+The diamond was 4.61 mm by 2.70 mm, 0.39 carats in weight, was imported from India to Colombia and it cost 20 million pesos, a diamond that would become one of Diomedes' most distinctive characteristics.
 Diomedes had been mocked by announcers, seeing the singer without a tooth on the cover of the album "Tres canciones".

 This same year, Diomedes received an honorary degree from the 'Hugues Manuel Lacouture' school located in La Junta, nevertheless, he arrived late to the ceremony when there were no more attendees.

 In 1994, Diomedes and Juancho once again generated best-sellers with the album "26 de mayo", exceeding the figure of 150 thousand copies sold and 450 thousand ordered by music stores.
-Diomedes' own song were "Buenas tardes", "26 de mayo" and "La doctora".
+Diomedes' own songs were "Buenas tardes", "26 de mayo" and "La doctora".
 Juancho included his songs "¿Por qué razón?" and "Yo soy Mundial", which was recorded in a tropical rhythm in honor of the Colombian football team during the qualifying rounds for the World Cup in the United States that year.

 Diomedes and Juancho managed to fill Madison Square Garden in New York and filled stadiums in Colombia and Venezuela.

 The union ended with the untimely death of Juancho Rois on 21 November 1994, in a plane crash in Venezuela while they were on tour, but Diomedes was not in the plane.
 There are two versions; one that affirms that Diomedes missed the flight and another that the singer did not want to go, because he was invited to a party where some drug traffickers had offered a lot of money to him.